MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 Quantinuum's native gate set includes arbitrary angle ZZ gates.
 This is beneficial for reducing the 2-qubit gate count for many quantum algorithms and gate sequences.
 For information on Arbitrary Angle ZZ gates in Quantinuum systems, see the *System Model H1 Product Data Sheet* on the [System Model H1] page.

+In Q\#, the arbitrary angle ZZ gate is implemented with the [Rzz](xref:Microsoft.Quantum.Intrinsic.Rz) operation.

 #### [Arbitrary Angle ZZ Gates with Q# Provider](#tab/tabid-arbitrary-angle-zz-gates-with-q-provider)

 ```python